roddhjav/apparmor.d/docs/development/directives.md

 **`[options]`**

 :   A (possibly empty) list or map of arguments.
-Exact format depend on the directive.
+Exact format depends on the directive.

 ## Dbus